-Set PVC values which are from your ISP on VPI/VCI
+Type the PVC values which are from your ISP in VPI/VCI.

-Enable the Enable NAT when you want to have WAN and LAN.
+Select Enable NAT when you want to have WAN and LAN.

-Enable the Enable Firewall when you want to have the basic filter function, for example, ICMP ping to DSL-2740B.
+Select Enable Firewall when you want to have the basic filter function, for example, ICMP ping to DSL-2740R.

-Enable the Enable IGMP Proxy when you want to let IAD to play as a IGMP proxy which can help proxy server to send IGMP query packets to the IPTV clients.
+Select Enable IGMP Proxy when you want to let IAD act as a IGMP proxy which can help the proxy server to send IGMP query packets to the IPTV clients.